 5.)
 Letting emotions get in the way

 Some people just fall in love with a property for sale or are taken in by a flashy exterior; the problem arises when they decide to ignore the fact that it’s a poor investment.
 They find themselves overpaying and ultimately end up struggling while they wait for the property to appreciate.
 Others get carried away making upgrades to a property that won’t increase its value enough to justify the expense.
-Success in Ohio real estate will only happen if you leave emotions and impulse out of it.
+Success in your Ohio real estate investment can only happen if you leave emotions and impulse out of it.
 You’ll be in hot water if you spend money on unnecessary upgrades, only to discover that you don’t have the cash flow for unexpected costs.
 If you find yourself letting your emotions take the wheel, base your decisions purely on the numbers; you can also ask a trusted Columbus realtor for their cold, hard input.

 6.)
 Underestimating expenses